| Image: Aerial view of the Chatham Islands |

 Welcome to the Chatham Islands – there’s a photo opportunity around every corner

-On the beach around the rocks the native forget-me-nots are in full bloom – a very much more robust cousin of the garden variety, these island flowers are hardy specimens and drop dead beautiful.
+Dependent upon the season you will find the famous native Chatham Island forget-me-nots are in bloom – a very much more robust cousin of the garden variety, these island flowers are hardy specimens and drop dead beautiful.
 They’re found throughout the island.
 Cyclone Pam took out five metres of this part of the beach and many of the forget-me-nots with them in 2015 but they don’t give up all that easily and they’re coming back to this coastline.

 Back on the tour, head to the nikau reserve – 19 hectares of lowland broadleaved forest on the north-western shore of the huge Te Whanga Lagoon.
 These forests were common on the fertile soils on the Chatham Islands.
 This nikau stand is the largest remaining.